Menu

 • Is there a place to store my personal belongings at IMG?

-When you arrive at IMG headquarters, you'll have quite a bit of gear with you, both the equipment you plan to take on your summit climb and your travel clothes and extras that will remain behind.
-The best place to store your extra gear during the climb is in the trunk of your car.
-IMG has a dedicated parking area off the main road next to our buildings.
+The best place to store your extra gear during the climb is in the trunk of your locked car, which will be parked in our dedicated parking area off the main road next to our buildings.
 We cannot guarantee the safety of your vehicle or personal belongings, but we have not had break-ins or theft from vehicles left on site to date.
-The area is well lit and supervised.
-If you are dropped off at IMG and don't have access to a vehicle, we can store a locked bag for you in our storage room.
-Again, IMG cannot take responsibility for the loss of your personal items, but we'll be glad to do our best to safely and responsibly store them for you.
+If you are dropped off at IMG and do not have access to a vehicle, we can store a locked bag for you on site.
+Again, IMG cannot take responsibility for loss of your personal items.

-One item we haven't overlooked is a safe place to store your car keys during the climb.
-We simplify storage of this crucial item by collecting everyone's keys prior to departure for the trailhead and saving them for your return in a marked bag in our shop.
+We will collect everyone's vehicle keys prior to departure for the trailhead and store them until your return in a marked bag in our shop.
 This saves the inevitable search through your pack to find the keys upon your return.

 • Preparing for the Climb